Advertisement

 Ethos & heritage

 Located in the small pretty village of Kimbolton, the Castle, originally an ancient castle and now a magnificent Georgian mansion, dominates the village sitting at the end of the High Street.
-Very little teaching actually takes place in the Castle
+Very little teaching actually takes place in the Castle,

 Pastoral care, inclusivity & discipline

 Every parent praised pastoral care.
 ‘I don’t know how they manage it,’ said one parent who went on to praise the ‘kind, patient, supportive, caring teachers’ and believed this atmosphere is absorbed by the children, who behave in the same way.
-‘Th
+‘They

 Mobile phone policy